nicholascourage/sbs-todo/README.md

 ## SBS To Do

-An Laravel application for organising and administering tasks.
+A Laravel application for organising and administering tasks.